Search

 what is a sleep study?

 A sleep study is a test that monitors your child while he or she sleeps.
 During the night, a number of things are recorded.
-These include breathing, heart rate, oxygen levels, movements and brain waves.
-This information is used to determine how deep your child is sleeping (depth of sleep).
-Sleep tests are designed just for your child, depending on his or history and what your doctor recommends.
+These include breathing patterns, heart rate, oxygen levels, body movements and brain waves.
+Brain waves are used to determine how deep your child is sleeping (depth of sleep).
+Sleep tests are designed just for your child, depending on his or her history and what your doctor recommends.

 what should I do to get ready for the sleep study?

-Bring completed sleep log sheets and medical questionnaire, if you have not already submitted to the sleep department.
+Bring completed sleep log sheets and the medical history questionnaire, if you have not already submitted them to the sleep department.

-• If your child uses a CPAP/Bilevel machine, please bring the child's machine and accessories to the sleep clinic appointment.
+• If your child uses a CPAP/Bilevel machine, please bring the child's machine and accessories to the sleep lab appointment.

 • Let us know if your child is allergic to tape, latex or any medicine.

-• Your child should follow normal daily activities.
+• Your child should follow normal daily activities and nap schedules.

 • Make sure your child eats dinner before coming to the sleep study.